danbev/learning-ai/notes/architectures/mamba.md

 difficult as it does not take the input into consideration, it cannot do content aware resoning (the parameters A, B, C and D are the same for all time steps).
 So an SSM will treat all inputs equally.

-But if the SSM processes each token at a time, why would it not be able to handle the selective copy task?
-If we ask it to copy all nouns it would process each token one by one and would have integrated the tokens into its hidden state (compressed history) and I would have though would be able to recall these.
+But what does this really mean.
+Like my initial thought was that if I wanted the model to selectively copy something from an input sequence then I did not seen an issue with that.
+My reasoning was that the tokens in the sequence are processed one by one, so tokens earlier in the sequence would have been integrated into the hidden state by the time the following sequence tokens are processed, so in my mind it should/could be able to recall these.
+No the issue is not that the information is not there but it is more an issue of how accessible/usable it is.
+As more tokens are processed the earlier tokens get more and more compressed and mixed with newer tokens.
+And there is not direct addressing like there is in the tranformers with the self-attention mechanism.
-This is not how it works and an vanilla SSM processes each token in the same way whether it is a noun or a verb or whatever.
+So the information is there but the S4 model lacks the ability to identify which part of the hidden state corresponds to the asked for information and use that in a targeted way for the current token.

 The fixed nature of the model means it can't selectively choose which information to retain or discard from its hidden state.
 It compresses all